emerson-escolar/TDAPatents/README.md

 2. Use the single-file executable also found in [Releases](https://github.com/emerson-escolar/TDAPatents/releases) which contains all the needed python modules and scripts.
 The executables were created using [pyinstaller](https://pyinstaller.org/en/stable/).
 See [here](Technical_details_-_executables) for details.

-    In this case, the main script is called by running  `tdapatents_script` in the folder where the data is contained.
+    In this case, the main script is called by running  `tdapatents_script-SYSTEM` in the folder where the data is contained, where SYSTEM depends on your operating system.